ncbi/vadr/README.txt

 places, the technical term "RefSeq" is used instead of the less formal "reference sequence".

 The overarching objectives of *dnaorg*.pl are to compute all information needed to produce annotations and to output that information via Sequin formatted feature tables and FASTA files;

 The dnaorg scripts do not produce an updated GenBank flat file.

+IMPORTANT: Currently, most of the functionality of the dnaorg scripts is limited to their use internally at NCBI.
+We hope to change this in future versions.
+The examples below in the EXAMPLE RUNS section can NOT be run by users external to NCBI.
+However, most of this README.txt, including the INSTALLATION section is still relevant to all users.
+See the file 'README-norovirus.txt' for examples of how users external to NCBI can use dnaorg scripts to classify and annotate Norovirus sequences.

 ##############################################################################
 INSTALLATION